chhorponnsovan/Turtlebot3/Encoder/README.md

 - PWM Channel Left : 0
 - PWM Channel Right: 0

-For more info about the schematic check schematic.png
+For more info about the schematic check (Esp32 30 pin diagram.pdf)